berylliumsec/nebula/README.md

 ![Model Selection](/images/model_selection.png)

 Search by keywords: By leveraging this feature, users can input keywords—such as port numbers or protocol names—and obtain command suggestions to identify vulnerabilities related to that specific protocol.
+**Pro Tip**: For optimal results, search using protocol names or port numbers.
+This approach is more effective than entering a full sentence or broad query.
 ![Search](/images/search.png)